sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 # Step-Stay Stopped, RDS and Aurora!

-_Reliably keep AWS databases stopped when not needed, with a Step&nbsp;Function_
+_Reliably keep AWS databases stopped when not needed_

 ## Purpose